-Spoiled by their upbringing with no idea what wild life is really like, four animals from New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar, among a bunch of merry lemurs
+Spoiled by their upbringing and unaware of what wildlife really is, four animals from the New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar.

 Many of the characters have fewer legs than their real counterparts.
 Francis, Gypsy Moth, Manny, PT Flea, the mosquitoes, fireflies, and all the ants have four legs instead of six.
 Tuck and Roll have eight legs instead of fourteen.
 Heimlich has four thoracic legs instead of six.
 (The number of caterpillar prolegs can vary by species.)
 See more »

 17 of 29 people found this review helpful.

 Was this review helpful to you?